 The moisture content of the material immediately after mixing is set at a range of 80% to 110% of the moisture content specified by the Engineer, and less than the optimum moisture content.
-A contractor has to monitor the moisture content during mixing and this is carried out by feeling the soil in the palm of the hand.
+A contractor has to monitor the moisture content during mixing and this is carried out by the squeeze test which involves squeezing the soil in the palm of the hand.
 Experienced staff follow the stabiliser and bring problems to the operators attention.